 My words echoed in my head: "Writer?
 Me too!"
 He helped usher in the current golden era of television, and I was hired via a website that people also use to find free couches and prostitutes.
 Ah yes, the Weiner who started writing for The Sopranos after responding to an ad David Chase placed in the "Award-Winning HBO Series" section of Craigslist Jobs.
 "Samesies!
 Twinsies!
 You and me, bro!"

 "Why were you so unprepared?"
 I can hear you asking, in that irksome voice of yours.
 "Why didn't you know who was hosting the event you were covering?"
 Please keep in mind, gentle reader, that the day before I had covered a high school dance recital, and the day after I was slated to do some hard-hitting reporting on a neighborhood picnic.
-(Watergate reporter Ben Bradlee's wife Sally Quinn also spoke at the Ransom Center gala.
-If only I could have met her to explain that I am basically the same as her late husband. ) But I learned my lesson, and to be on the safe side now I always dress cowboy formal.
+(Watergate reporter Ben Bradlee's wife Sally Quinn also spoke at the gala.
+If only I could have met her to explain that I have the same job as her late husband. ) I learned my lesson, and to be on the safe side now I always dress cowboy formal.

 (The book Matthew Weiner mentioned completing is called Heather, the Totality, and it has since been buried under an avalanche of accolades from award-winning authors.
 It came out November 7, 2017.
 I pre-ordered a copy, and in my head that makes up for everything.)